SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 Future studies should test these visualization manipulations in true classroom environments where theoretical science concepts are taught (e.g., advanced physics, astronomy, and evolutionary biology courses).
 This approach will help determine the effectiveness of drawing as a learning strategy in more realistic and motivating educational settings.

+# Acknowledgments

+This research was conducted at the University of California, San Diego in the [LIME Lab](https://www.lime-lab-ucsd.com) between 2018 and 2020 and served as my honors thesis project.
+I would like to extend my heartfelt gratitude to Dr. Geller for providing invaluable mentorship and support throughout my time at UCSD.
+Your guidance was instrumental in the success of this project and my professional development.